Writing a novel is hard work. Everyone who has written a novel or tried to write one (or several) would most likely agree with that.

 What is it that a novel truly needs?
 A world, a cast of characters, and a story/plot.
 This is the foundation of every novel and it is the place to start (you can figure out everything else later).

-In this post, I’ll be writing about world building, the place it has in the novel, why it’s an important part, and give you tips on how to develop it to fit your novel.
+In this post, I’ll be writing about characters, the place they have in the novel, why they are an important part, and give you tips on how to develop your characters to fit your novel.